flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 ## Branches and runtimes

-Flathub always builds in the flatpak branchname `"stable"` and it always passes `--default-branch=stable`.
+Flathub always builds in the flatpak branchname `stable` and it always passes `--default-branch=stable`.
 This means that a branch key doesn't need to be specified.
-If one is specified, it should be `"stable"`.
+If one is specified, it should be `stable`.

 Applications must be built against an SDK that is itself hosted on Flathub.
 This requirement also applies to SDK extensions that may be required in order to build an application.